 The program focuses on moments of transition.
 Students who are interested in exploring a curricular pivot or a kind of work they have not yet had an opportunity to try are encouraged to apply.

-The application cycle for spring/summer 2021 has concluded.
 For more information about the Pursuing Purpose, contact Christian Ferney.